Radiative turbulent flares in magnetically-dominated plasmas: Radiative Turbulence

 Assuming that the impulsive acceleration of a fraction of particles to $\ginj\sim\sigma_0$ (followed by fast cooling of the particles) does not greatly increase $\overline{u^2}$, so that $\overline{u^2}\sim u_{\rm th}^2$, one concludes that $t_{\rm drag}$ exceeds the cascade timescale $\sim l_0/c$.
 This allows the cascade to develop, overcoming the drag force.

-\subsection{Quasi-steady one-zone acceleration model}
+\subsection{Quasi-steady One-zone Acceleration Model}

 Magnetic reconnection injects particles into the stochastic acceleration process with the Lorentz factor $\gamma_{\mathrm{inj}} \sim \sigma_0$ \citep{Comisso_2018}.
 Let us consider the situation where $\gc \gg \ginj$ and focus on particles with Lorentz factors $\gamma>\ginj$.
-Let us assume here that $D_\gamma$ is uniform in the turbulent plasma.
+Let us assume here that $D_\gamma$ is uniform in the turbulent plasma; we will call it the \textit{one-zone} model.
 The particle distribution function $f(\gamma, t)$ then satisfies

 where $\dot{n}$ is the injection rate.
 On timescales longer than the average time of acceleration to $\gamma_{\mathrm{cool}}$ one can expect $f(\gamma)$ to evolve in a quasi-steady regime, when $\partial_t f$ is small compared with the other terms on the left-hand side.
 Then the shape of $f(\gamma)$ at $\gamma > \gamma_{\mathrm{inj}}$ approximately satisfies